 Police Station accredited representative since 2007

-Member of the Mental Health Accreditation Scheme since 2008
+Member of the Mental Health Accreditation Scheme from 2008 to 2020

 Admitted to the roll of Solicitors in 2009